Skip to main content

 DOJ Enforcement Trends — Why Communication Failures Are the #1 Target

-Communication access violations now account for more DOJ ADA settlements than physical accessibility.
-We analyzed every public DOJ ADA action since 2010 to show you why.
+Communication access violations now account for a growing share of DOJ ADA settlements alongside physical accessibility.
+We reviewed verified public DOJ ADA settlements to show you why.

 April 2026 · 7 min read